herbie-fp/herbie/README.md

 The format of input files is a Scheme-based language;
 you can find several examples in `bench/`.
-For example,
-consider this simple cancellation test
+For example, consider this simple cancellation test

     (herbie-test (x)
       "Cancel like terms"
       (- (+ 1 x) x))

-To run Herbie on this example, save the above s-expression in the file `bench/example.rkt` and run

-    racket herbie/reports/run.rkt bench/example.rkt

-from the top-level directory of the repo.
+Run Herbie from the top-level directory of the repo:
-You should see output similar to

-    $ racket herbie/reports/run.rkt example.rkt
+    $ racket src/herbie.rkt
-    Starting Herbie on 1 problems...
     Seed: #(1046809171 2544984934 1871826185 4237421819 4093186437 162666889)

+You can now enter the cancellation test:

+    $ racket src/herbie.rkt
+    Seed: #(1046809171 2544984934 1871826185 4237421819 4093186437 162666889)
+    (herbie-test (x)
+      "Cancel like terms"
+      (- (+ 1 x) x))
-      1/1   [ 1673.401ms]   (29→ 0) Cancel like terms
+    [ 1673.401ms]   (29→ 0) Cancel like terms
+    (λ (x) 1)

+The final is Herbie's improved, more-accurate expression, in this case the constant `1`.

+You can also save expressions to a file and run them with

+    racket src/herbie.rkt file

 Running Tests
 -------------